 It shall be mandatory for employees to purchase an approved Class A dress uniform that fits, within 60 days of meeting the probationary period.
-All other employees are required to have an approved Class A dress uniform that fits by January 30, 2011.
-However, those employees who retire in 2011 will be exempt from this requirement.

 The Chief of the Fire Department shall have discretion as to the type of clothing allowed to be purchased by employees of the Fire Department.